 How Is Cocaine Abuse Diagnosed?

 Cocaine abuse must be diagnosed by a licensed doctor who will consider a variety of individual factors.
 Ultimately, the doctor will likely use several criteria out of the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) to evaluate if you have a cocaine addiction.
 Typically, diagnosis depends on having at least two of the following criteria:

 - Hazardous cocaine use

 - Social or interpersonal problems related to cocaine use

 - Using larger amounts

-- Excessive time spent using the drug
+- Excessive time spent using cocaine

-- Activities replaced by drug use
+- Activities replaced by cocaine use

 Cocaine Addiction Recovery Rates